oliviaxyl/Telecom-Customer-Churn-Prediction/README.md

 The purpose of this project is to predict behaviors to retain customers.

 ### Methods Used
-* Performed Data Preprocessing and Feature Engineering
+* Performed data preprocessing and feature engineering
-* Trained Classifiers (KNN, GaussianNB, SVM, Logistics Regression, and Artificial Neural Network)
+* Trained classifiers (KNN, GaussianNB, SVM, Logistics Regression, and Artificial Neural Network)
-* Implemented Tree-based Ensemble Methods (Random Forest, Adaboost and XGBoost)
+* Implemented tree-based ensemble methods (Random Forest, Adaboost and XGBoost)
-* Evaluated Algorithms Performance in Metrics
+* Evaluated algorithms performance in metrics

 ### Technologies
 * Jupyter, Python 3